RE, Philosophy and Ethics

 Key Stage 3

 At Key Stage 3 the Religious Education journey begins.
-In year 7 boys have one lesson a week and are taught in their form groups.
+In year 7 students have one lesson a week and are taught in their form groups.

 We explore the following key questions: